eggplanetio/mert/README.md

 # mert

-An iTerm 3-compatible tab & pane manager.
+An iTerm 3-compatible window, tab, and pane manager.

 ## Installation